Inspections, Compliance, Enforcement, and Criminal Investigations

 A writ commanding a person to appear in court bringing with him certain designated documents or things pertinent to the issues of a pending controversy.

 The district which exercises supervision over reconditioning lots in connection with seizure actions.

 Seizure is a judicial civil action directed against specific offending goods, in which goods are "arrested."
 Originally designed to remove violative goods from consumer channels, it was intended primarily as a remedial step; however, the sanction often has a punitive and deterrent effect.

 For more information on seizure actions consult RPM Chapter 6-1 “Seizures.”

 The district considers all evidence, including any establishment inspection, sample collection, and analytical results.
 If indicated, seizure is recommended to headquarters.

 Except for certain direct seizure authority, district seizure recommendations are referred to the appropriate center for approval.
-If approved, the case is referred to the Office of Enforcement (HFC-200) which then requests the Chief Counsel to initiate seizure action.
+If approved, the case is referred to the Office of Enforcement and Import Operations (HFC-200) which then requests the Chief Counsel to initiate seizure action.